-As Executive Director of the national nonprofit membership organizations, the Council for Community and Economic Research (C2ER), the Labor Market Information Institute, and the Association of Public Data Users, Dr. Poole oversees all program development activities, including information dissemination about news related to the Federal statistical agencies, the development of research and professional training activities, as well as organizing national conferences for the different professional networks.
+As Executive Director of the national nonprofit membership organizations, the Council for Community and Economic Research (C2ER), the Labor Market Information Institute, the Association of Public Data Users, and the Projections Managing Partnership, Dr. Poole oversees all program development activities, including information dissemination about news related to the Federal statistical agencies, the development of research and professional training activities, as well as organizing national conferences for the different professional networks.
 Building on his vision and leadership, C2ER and the LMI Institute have become national leaders in providing regional economic analysis training to economic and workforce development analysts serving Federal, state, and local agencies.
-At the same time, APDU has become a national resources for the Federal statistical system.
+At the same time, APDU has become a national resource for the Federal statistical system.

 Before establishing CREC, Dr. Poole served six years as the Director of Domestic Economic Development for the National Association of State Development Agencies and eight years as the Director of Technical Assistance and Research for the National Council for Urban Economic Development (now the International Economic Development Council).

-He serves on the editorial board of Economic Development Quarterly and on the Bureau of Labor Statistics’ Data Users Advisory Council.
-Dr. Poole travels and speaks frequently to national audiences of policy-leaders and economic development professions on the challenges of data-driven regional economic planning and development.
+He serves on the editorial board of Economic Development Quarterly (EDQ) and on the Bureau of Labor Statistics’ Data Users Advisory Council.
+In 2017-18, Dr. Poole edited a special issue of the EDQ focused on manufacturing policy issues.
+Dr. Poole also speaks frequently to national and state-level audiences of policy-leaders and economic development professions on the challenges of data-driven regional economic planning and development.